quanshengwu/wannier_tools/doc/source/features.rst

 in NAMELISTS PARAMETERS ::

   &CONTROL
-  BulkFS_Plane_calc = T  !
-Fermi surface at a given k plane of bulk system /
+  BulkFS_plane_calc     = T
+  Translate_to_WS_calc  = F   ! if True, then only write out the spectrum in the 1st BZ /

+  &SYSTEM
+  SOC = 0             ! without
+  E_FERMI = 6.3906    ! e-fermi in the hr.dat
+  /

   &PARAMETERS
-  Eta_Arc = 0.02     !
-Fermi broadening, small value for sharp lines
+  Eta_arc = 0.02      ! infinite small value, like brodening
-  E_arc = -1.00      ! iso-energy for calculate Fermi surface in a k plane
+  E_arc = 0.0         ! energy for calculate Fermi Arc
-  Nk1 = 101   !
-No. of slices for the 1st reciprocal vector
-  Nk2 = 101   !
-No. of slices for the 2nd reciprocal vector
+  Nk1 = 201           ! number k points  odd number would be better
+  Nk2 = 201           ! number k points  odd number would be better
   /

-  KPLANE_BULK  ! in fractional coordinates
-    0.00  0.00  0.00   !
-Center point for 3d k plane
+  KPLANE_BULK         ! unit is the reciprocal lattice vectors 0.00  0.00  0.00   ! center point for 3D k plane
-    1.00  0.00  0.00   !
+   2.00  0.00  0.00   !
 The first vector to define 3d k space plane
-    0.00  1.00  0.00   !
+   0.00  2.00  0.00   !
 The second vector to define 3d k space plane

 See :ref:`controlnamelist`, :ref:`parametersnamelist`

 Output